sensu/sensu-ruby-runtime/README.md

    ...something something, sensu/sandbox, something...

-3. Create an asset resource in Sensu 2.0.
+3. Create an asset resource in Sensu Go.

    First, create a configuration file called `sensu-ruby-debian-2.4.4.json` with the following contents: